 Opt-out December 1 until January 31

 Opt-out within the September or January opt-out periods until the 14th day of the month in which your program starts(October or February)

 In cases where an online opt-out is not possible, students can download a paper opt-out form below

 The plan covers basic dental, most prescription care, and many paramedical services.
 Plan features that are unique to the needs of students include extended travel insurance and the use of a tutor should you become ill or injured and miss an extended period of classes

 Frequently Asked Questions

-Yes, the plan is mandatory for full-time NIC students who are taking the majority of their classes on the Comox Valley, Campbell River, or Port Alberni campuses (Tebo/Vigar also included).
+Yes, the plan is mandatory for full-time NIC students.
 Full-time students are defined as students taking three or more credit based courses per semester, or vocational and trades programs that are six months or longer.

 The plan costs $275 per year.
 Students are billed for one year of coverage.
 The fee will appear on your student record after registering with a full-time course load and will be due on same date as all other fees for your program.